 Before taking someone on full-time, it pays to make sure their environment and personal circumstances are compatible with working from home long-term.

 This includes checking they are working in a suitable physical environment that is free from distractions, such as a home office, but also that your team will be happy and productive working from home.

-Another core component of ensuring new team members become productive employees is having a standard onboarding process to teach them about your company and the way you work.
-According to The Wynhurst Group, 22% of new employee turnover occurs in the first 45 days of hiring.
+Another core component of ensuring new team members become productive employees is having a standard onboarding process.
+According to The Wynhurst Group, 22% of new employee turnover occurs in the first 45 days of hire.

-New employees can’t learn by watching other people as they would in a normal office environment, so training resources such as videos should be available to show them your company values and the key processes to perform their role.
+New employees can’t learn by watching other people as they would in a normal office environment.
+So training resources should be available to show them your company values and the key processes to perform their role.

-Most physical offices create internal wikis for their employees to refer to, and these work even better in a remote team where it isn’t as easy for team members to simply ask a colleague.
+Most physical offices create internal wikis for their employees to refer to.
+These work even better in a remote team where it isn’t as easy for team members to simply ask a colleague.
 Wiki builders such as Confluence let you put all of your standards, procedures, and how-tos in one easily updated location.

 If new members of the team always have to ask you certain questions or check certain procedures with you, save time for both you and your employees by creating a wiki page for that process.